tapyu/algorithms/README.md

 The **directory structure is organized by field of knowledge**, and depending on the directory's complexity, you can have a nested structure.

-## Algorithms implementations during an event (courses, workshops, webinars, etc.)
+## Algorithm implementations during an event (courses, workshops, webinars, etc.)

 If such content is a subdirectory with other directories, we can prefix the dir name with the event code.
 For instance, `tip7077_computational_intelligence/` contains the code developed during the course "Computational Intelligence", whose course code is TIP7077.
 If the event is a conference or something similar, we can used the event initials as prefix.